-Presents the substantive laws most often encountered by municipal, county, or state police officers.
-The course includes an in-depth examination of the most commonly encountered misdemeanor and felony violations of the California law.
+Presents the substantive laws most often encountered by municipal, county, or state police officers; emphasizing in depth examination of the most common misdemeanor and felony violations of the California law.

 ADMJUS 130 REPORT WRITING FOR LAW ENFORCEMENT

 Prepares students to complete police reports consistent with their departments policies, incorporating proper grammar, sentence and paragraph construction, and necessary elements of the incident(s) reported therein.